carissabb/Finley-IBM/README.md

 Finley acts as your **AI financial friend** — not a formal advisor, but a supportive companion who:
 - Chats naturally about budgeting, saving, and spending habits.
 - Helps users create realistic budgets and track goals.
-- Rewards consistency through **Gamified Achievements**, turning financial progress into a fun, confidence-building journey.
+- Rewards consistency through gamified achievements, turning financial progress into a fun, confidence-building journey.

 ---